memaxdocs

 # Copy to clipboard

-const results = await memax.recall("how does auth work?");
+const result = await memax.recall("how does auth work?");

 });